micoxion/AttoviaWiki/content/Deities/Bara Levatel.md

 > I looked and I couldn't.
 To gaze at him was to inquire of my sight a capacity incomprehensible.
 It was to my mind the simultaneous observation of every star and the passage between.
 I *felt* the air thin, then curdle as he approached, fingers reaching, spanning a distance infinitesimal.
 I held my breath, I waited, I waited, I waited, I waited...
 > *This went on for some time, I care not to waist charcoal*
 > He found me, amongst the cosmic throng, he sought me in a game I did not play, but almost won.
 Yet something drew him, a greater threat?
 A different prey?
 I cannot unsee what I have not seen.
 I seek to end the senseless dreams.
 I fall, I fall, I fall, I fall...
-> *In particular this phrase was repeated for over an hour*
+> *In particular this phrase was repeated for over an hour before a final:*
 > Then.
 I wake.
 > *I moved on from the hamlet soon after taking down this testimony, when I strode through it once again years later, I was surprised to hear the man in question had lived an entire year before dying in his sleep.
 The townsfolk say it was a mercy he went so peacefully.
 I am inclined to disagree.*